feltnerm/blog/content/posts/2013-11-17-First-Post!.md

-title: "First Post"
-layout: post
+Title: First Post
-categories: posts
+Categories: posts
-intro: "I had to have something here."
+Summary: I had to have something here.
----

 Well then, first post here on the new static blog generator.